 We prefer, but do not require, basic proficiency in Microsoft and Google software (Excel, Gmail, etc).

-Programs run from December 2018-January 2019.
-The Site Manager will also take part in a two-week Project Planning Course that will take place before the start of programs.
+Programs generally run from December to January in the winter and from early May to mid August in the summer.
+The summer Site Managers will also take part in a two-week Project Planning Course that will take place before the start of programs.
+Winter Site Managers typically participate in an abbreviated Project Planning Course in early or mid December.

 Atlantis is a leading education-abroad provider based in Washington, D.C., USA.
 We are a dynamic and mission-driven education company that runs short-term hospital observation programs (Fellowships) for American undergraduate pre-med/pre-health students.
 Our students, called Fellows, travel to various global locations during college breaks, observe and follow doctors in local hospitals, and learn about local culture.
 For more information on our programs see our website at https://atlantisglobal.org